drewren25/reactWeather/README.md

 •Temperatures are displayed in both fahrenheit and celsius and wind speeds are in meters/sec and miles/hour as should be labeled.

+•If you have the see more block displayed and you minimize the original block, the see more block will disappear and reappear when you maximize.

+•When I say "submit the location" that can be done by either hitting the enter key or clicking the submit button.

 •Some weather descriptions may lack images, I just have those that I have come across.
 If you happen to find a weather description which lacks an image, please file an issue and
 I will be glad to look at it!